DAIRLab/dairlib/director/scripts/README.md

 "model_file": This is the directory containing the file for the robot/plant
               description (like an urdf file).

-"weld-body": This is whether the user wants "WeldFrames()" to be called on the
+"weld_body": This is whether the user wants "WeldFrames()" to be called on the
              robot/plant.
 If this property does not exist then the "WeldFrames()" function will not be called

-"channelName": Name of main state channel
+"channel_name": Name of the LCM channel containing state information as lcmt_robot_output.

 "channel_type": Type/Class of message from main channel